knnv-ar/astro-tut1-build-a-blog/README.md

 # Astro.build official tutorial: Build a Blog

+**Index**

+UNIT 1 - SETUP

+1.1.
+Prepare dev environment

+-Terminal
+-Node.js
+-VS Code

+-GitHub account
+-Netlify account

+1.2.
+Launch astro setup wizard
+1.3.
+Write your first line of Astro
+1.4.
+Store your repository online
+1.5.
+Deploy your site to the web

+UNIT 2 - PAGES

+2.1.
+Create your first Astro page
+2.2.
+Write your first Markdown blog post
+2.3.
+Add dynamic content about you
+2.4.
+Style your About page
+2.5.
+Add site-wide styling

+UNIT 3 - COMPONENTS

+3.1.
+Make a reusable Navigation component
+3.2.
+Create a social media footer
+3.3.
+Build it yourself - Header
+3.4.
+Send your first script to the browser

+UNIT 4 - LAYOUTS

+4.1.
+Build your first layout
+4.2.
+Create and pass data to a custom blog layout
+4.3.
+Combine layouts to get the best of both worlds

+---

 ## Unit 1 - Setup: create and deploy your first Astro site

 ### 1.1.
 Prepare your dev environment